FranzSongPHP/hello-word/README.md

 # hello-word
+first day.
+<?PHP
+echo "Hello World!"
+?>
-first day. just another repository learn how to do next.
+just another repository
+learn how to do next.